divmain/js-seed/README.md

 - Be narrow in scope, providing only build and test infrastructure, remaining agnostic to frontend libraries or frameworks;
 - Ease the developer experience, by providing a well documented and discoverable build; and
-- Provide a solid start for an array for frontend projects.
+- Provide a solid foundation for an array for frontend projects.

 ## Getting Started